 Easter in the Lake District

 Easter is the perfect time to visit the Lake District.
 Not only does the beautiful Lakeland scenery come to life in the springtime, but there are plenty of family-friendly activities taking place in the area’s top attractions.
-The Lake District is also the former home of Beatrix Potter and birthplace of the world’s most famous literary rabbit, so there is also a fantastic Easter treasure trail which offers participants the chance to win some top prizes.

 Here are some of the top things to see and do in the Lake District this Easter.